Yasuko Watanabe (color designer)

+Early life

+Watanabe was part of her high school's anime research club when she found a particular interest in the use of colors in anime and decided to get a job as a colorist in the industry.
+After graduating high school, she went to Yoyogi Animation Academy and graduated in 2000.

 Career

-Watanabe started her career in the anime industry in 2000 as a digital colorist with Shaft.
+She joined Shaft the year as a cel-colorist (analog) and digital colorist.
 Much of her early work consisted of doing the coloring for outsources given to Shaft, before gradually shifting into in-house production as Shaft itself shifted to in-house production.
 In 2004, Shaft split its digital coloring and compositing teams into their own department, Digital@Shaft, which Watanabe became a part of.
 Her first work as a color designer was also an outsource, however: Shattered Angels, which was produced by studio TNK, contacted Shaft for color design work, and both she and her senior (Hitoshi Hibino) did the color designs for the show.
 It wasn't until seven years later, in 2014, that she made her debut as a color designer in-house at Shaft with Hanamonogatari (with Hibino).
 The following year, she made her debut as solo color designer on Gourmet Girl Graffiti.

 In 2022, Shaft opened a new studio in Shizuoka Prefecture with the hopes of expanding the company's production capacity outside of Tokyo.
 In order to set up operations and train new staff, several members of the main Tokyo branch would need to transfer to Shizuoka to perform these duties.
 Shaft's CEO, Mitsutoshi Kubota, offered Watanabe the opportunity and, despite having never lived in Shizuoka Prefecture, she agreed to the transfer and became a studio chief.